2071-osu/profolio/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 3. Client-View Clarity: The logic of mapping a DayOfWeek to specific workout data is intuitive for a client, making it a perfect candidate for the OSU component discipline.

-4. Demonstrable Complexity: While the implementation uses a Map<DayOfWeek, Map<String, String>>, it effectively proves that the component can handle nested data structures, ensuring that the transition to a formal kernel/enhanced interface hierarchy is technically feasible.
+4. Demonstrable Complexity: While the implementation uses a Map<DayOfWeek, Map<String, String>>, it can effectively proves that the component can handle nested data structures, ensuring that the transition to a formal kernel/enhanced interface hierarchy is technically feasible.

 Once you've argued your choice of design, make a branch in your new repo called something like proof-of-concept.
 There are many ways to do this, but my